Liang Province rebellion: Legacy

 After Cao Cao's death in 220, his son Cao Pi forced Emperor Xian to abdicate and established the state of Cao Wei to succeed the Han dynasty.
 Under his rule, commanderies were restored across the northwest while the region suffered only minor outbreaks of local rebellions.
 In 222, trade with Central Asia was officially re-established after being disrupted by the string of military action in Liang Province.

 Despite these achievements, Chinese power in the northwest was weaker than during the Han dynasty before the rebellion.
 Compared to the Han dynasty, Cao Wei's territory shrank in the northwest as some outlying former commanderies, such as Song Jian's realm of Fuhan, were simply abandoned.
-Chinese population in the area dwindled and eventually gave way to the Qiang and Di tribes of the southern mountains.
-A little over a century were to pass after the Liang Province Rebellion before these peoples, along with other nomadic groups of northern China, overthrew their Chinese overlords and established barbarian states in northern China.
+Chinese population in the area dwindled and eventually gave way to the Qiang and Di tribes of the southern mountains, as well as the Xianbei of the northern steppe.
+During the early Western Jin period, the various tribes in the northwest rebelled against their Chinese overlords, first under Tufa Shujineng (270–280) and then Qi Wannian (296–299), devastating the region.
+After the Jin was driven out of the north, the influential tribes among these peoples were able to prosper and established states during the middle and later parts of the Sixteen Kingdoms period.

 In popular culture

-The Liang Province Rebellion is featured as playable stages in the seventh instalment of Koei's Dynasty Warriors video game series, and focuses on Sun Jian's involvement in aiding Dong Zhuo on behalf of the Han imperial court.
+The Liang Province Rebellion is featured as playable stages in the seventh installment of Koei's Dynasty Warriors video game series, and focuses on Sun Jian's involvement in aiding Dong Zhuo on behalf of the Han imperial court.

 The Liang Province Rebellion also appears in Total War: Three Kingdoms, roughly at the same time as with the Yellow Turban Rebellion.
 Its faction is led by Beigong Boyu.